UBC-MDS/pyimager/README.md

 - `reduce_dimensions`: This function reduces the dimension of a given image by removing vertical and horizontal seams.
 - `img_filter`: This function applies a filter to a given image, altering the visual aesthetic.
 This includes options to blur, emboss, and colorize the image.
+- `redu_color`: This function reduces number of colors appearing on the image and have cartoonized color effect.

 ## Dependencies:
 - Python 3.6 or greater